-It provides clarity and direction for all by setting out the framework as to how the company is to be governed and operated.
-It also helps to mitigate against costly and potentially damaging shareholder disputes, should they arise in the future.
+It provides clarity and direction for all by setting out the framework for how the company will be governed and operated.
+It also helps to mitigate costly and potentially damaging shareholder disputes, should they arise in the future.

 Whilst a company’s standard constitution and the Companies Act 2006 provide some protection for shareholders, it is very limited, and relying on it alone could have a random or unpredictable outcome.

-Similarly, Table A of the Companies Act 1985 and the Model Articles within the Companies Act 2006 import default provisions, however, not all of these provisions will be suitable and/or compatible with the wishes of the owners.
+Similarly, Table A of the Companies Act 1985 and the Model Articles within the Companies Act 2006 import default provisions; however, not all of these provisions will be suitable and compatible with the owners’ wishes.

-For example, standard articles do not permit a compulsory transfer of shares held by a shareholder in the event that such shareholder commits a breach of a shareholders’ agreement or the articles of association.
+For example, standard articles do not permit a compulsory transfer of shares held by a shareholder if such shareholder breaches a shareholders’ agreement or the articles of association.

 The circumstances in which you may need to consider a shareholders’ agreement with your fellow shareholders are: